-Background:
+BACKGROUND:

-At the September 16, 2019 City Council meeting by a vote of 7-0, the City Council directed the City Attorney to return to Council with one or more Ordinance(s) that regulates "Group Homes and Sober Living Homes" with an appropriate balance between the interests of the City and its residents to preserve residential neighborhood character and the need to provide reasonable accommodation for the disabled, including those recovering from chemical addiction, to reside in normalized residential environments.
+At the September 16, 2019 City Council meeting by a vote of 7-0, the City Council directed the City Attorney to return to Council with one or more Ordinance(s) that regulates "Group Homes and Sober Living Homes" with an appropriate balance between the interests of the City and its residents to preserve residential neighborhood character and the need to provide reasonable accommodation for the disabled, including recovering addicts, to reside in normalized residential environments.

 Like many California cities, the City of Huntington Beach has experienced a rise in the number of Group Homes within single family residential neighborhoods.
-A type of Group Home, commonly referred to as Sober Living Homes, are single family homes where many occupants reside while recovering from alcohol and drug addiction.
-These Sober Living Homes provide a place to live in "a residential setting" between detox and the resident's future housing.
-These homes are not required to be licensed by the State and are not allowed to provide services that State licensed alcoholism or drug abuse recovery or treatment facilities provide.
+A type of Group Homes, commonly referred to as Sober Living Homes, are single family homes where large multiple occupants reside while recovering from alcohol and drug addiction.
+These Sober Living Homes provide a place to live in "a residential setting" between rehabilitation and the resident's future housing.
+These homes are not licensed by the State and not allowed to provide services that State licensed alcoholism or drug abuse recovery or treatment facilities provide.

-The proliferation of Sober Living Homes in Huntington Beach has resulted in a substantial increase in complaints generated by neighbors and community members regarding the operation of these uses.
+The rate of increase in the number of Sober Living Homes in Huntington Beach is far higher when compared to other types of group homes.
+The City will provide more detailed data in the Public Hearing staff report.
+The proliferation of Sober Living Homes in Huntington Beach has resulted in a substantial increase in complaints received by neighbors and community members regarding the operation of these uses.
 Reported impacts of sober living homes include excessive amounts of noise, loitering, second-hand smoke, trash and debris, and increased parking demands within residential neighborhoods.
 Of particular concern are complaints regarding the over-concentration of sober living homes, and when in close proximity to one another, these uses may change the character of a residential neighborhood to a more institutional environment.

-The proposed amendments are intended to preserve the residential character of single-family residential neighborhoods and to further the purposes of State law, by, among other things: (1) ensuring that Group Homes are actually entitled to the special accommodation and/or additional accommodation provided under the Huntington Beach Municipal Code and not simply skirting the City's land use regulations; (2) limiting the secondary impacts of Group Homes by reducing noise and traffic, preserving safety and providing adequate on street parking; (3) providing an accommodation for the disabled that is reasonable and actually bears some resemblance to the opportunities afforded non-disabled individuals to use and enjoy a dwelling unit in a single-family neighborhood; and (4) to provide comfortable living environments that will enhance the opportunity for the disabled and for recovering addicts to be successful in their programs.
-The proposed regulations will require Group Homes, including Sober Living Homes, to obtain a ministerial permit to operate in a manner consistent with the nature of the single-family residential neighborhoods in which they are located.
+The proposed amendments are intended to preserve the residential character of single-family residential neighborhoods and to further the purposes of State law, among other things: (1) ensuring that Group Homes are actually entitled to the special accommodation and/or additional accommodation provided under the Huntington Beach Municipal Code and not simply skirting the City's land use regulations; (2) limiting the secondary impacts of Group Homes by reducing noise and traffic, preserving safety and providing adequate on street parking; (3) providing an accommodation for the disabled that is reasonable and actually bears some resemblance to the opportunities afforded non-disabled individuals to use and enjoy a dwelling unit in a single-family neighborhood; and (4) to provide comfortable living environments that will enhance the opportunity for the disabled and for recovering addicts to be successful in their programs.
+The proposed regulations will require

+Group Homes, including Sober Living Homes, to obtain a ministerial permit to operate in a manner consistent with the nature of the single-family residential neighborhoods in which they are located.

 The Federal Fair Housing Act (FHA) and California Fair Employment Housing Act (FEHA), prohibits cities from enforcing zoning laws that have the effect of discriminating against the disabled with regard to housing opportunities.
 A disabled person is defined by The Americans with Disabilities Act (ADA) as one that has: 1.
 A physical or mental impairment that affects one or more major life activities; 2.
 A history of recovery from alcoholism or illegal use of drugs; or 3.
 Has been regarded as having such impairment.
-The ADA protects persons in recovery from chemical addiction, even if they are no longer engaged in the illegal use of drugs and otherwise meet the definitions in the statute.
+The ADA protects persons in recovery from alcoholism or illegal use of drugs and otherwise meet the definitions in the statute.